On this page:

 Proposed 2017 Regulations and regulatory impact statement

-On 20 October 2016, DELWP and EPA released the regulatory impact statement (RIS) (publication 1639) for the proposed 2017 Environment Protection (Scheduled Premises) Regulations, including an exposure draft of the regulations, for public comment.
+In October 2016, DELWP and EPA released the regulatory impact statement (RIS) (publication 1639) for the proposed 2017 Environment Protection (Scheduled Premises) Regulations, including an exposure draft of the Regulations, with comments sought by mid-December.

-The RIS finds the preferred option is to remake the current regulations, with amendments to:
+The RIS found the preferred option is to remake the current regulations, with amendments to:

 - require large reprocessors of electronic waste and glass to obtain a works approval and/or licence